Policy and Advocacy

 - AB 61 - Revises provisions relating to toll roads; authorizes toll road connecting Sparks with I-80 near USA Pkwy – To Committee

-- AB 96 - Revises provisions relating to master plans; adds urban heat element – To Committee
+- AB 96 - Revises provisions relating to master plans; adds urban heat element – Heard

-- SB 28 - Revises provisions relating to economic development; expanded undertakings for housing and transportation in tax increment areas – To Committee
+- SB 28 - Revises provisions relating to economic development; expanded undertakings for housing and transportation in tax increment areas – Heard

 - SB 48 - Revises provisions relating to planning and zoning; ensures consistency between master plan and zoning; new master plan elements – To Committee